dainst/idai-field/server/deployment_example/README.md

 Next you can add a first project.

-First, make sure the FieldHub user (within the container) owns the `FILE_DIRECTORY` on your host machine (see .env file). __This is only necessary after the first startup, not each time you add a new project.__
+First, make sure the Field Hub user (within the container) owns the `FILE_DIRECTORY` on your host machine (see .env file). __This is only necessary after the first startup, not each time you add a new project.__

 ```
 docker exec field-hub-app id